 Scottsdale is located just 18 miles from Phoenix making it an easy destination to reach for anyone in the area.
 But the desert city of nearly a quarter of a million people seems so much different than its close neighbor.
-Thanks to its growth and brilliant tourist attractions, Scottsdale has distanced itself from Phoenix despite being physically close.
+Thanks to amazing Scottsdale attractions, it has distanced itself from Phoenix despite being physically close.

 Since it became an incorporated city in 1951, Scottsdale’s population has boomed from its original 2,000.
 The Arizona desert city is famed for its resorts, vacation destinations, and golf courses.
 Scottsdale’s downtown has been described as the desert equivalent of Miami’s South Beach.
 It is an incredible comparison, but one that travelers will most likely agree with when visiting.